maruyamaworks/dynamosearch/docs/guide/index.md

 For more advanced search features like field boosting and filters, see the [API Reference](/reference/).
 :::

-## Step 7 (Optional): Retrieve Full Documents
+## Step 7 (Optional): Retrieve Complete Documents

 DynamoSearch returns only document keys and scores.
-To get the full document content, fetch from your source table using the returned keys:
+To get the complete document data, fetch from your source table using the returned keys:

 ```typescript
 import { DynamoDBClient, BatchGetItemCommand } from '@aws-sdk/client-dynamodb';